vivaria/edisonrul.ing/README.md

 *   If you activate "Magic Drain" and your opponent discards 1 Spell Card, you cannot activate "Voltanis the Adjudicator"'s effect.
 *   "Voltanis the Adjudicator"'s effect can be activated when you activate "Goblin Out of the Frying Pan" or "Malfunction" to negate your opponent's Spell or Trap Card.
 *   "Royal Oppression" can be used to negate “Voltanis the Adjudicator's” effect to Special Summon itself.
-*   If you activate "Magic Jammer," etc. and discard "Night Assailant" for its activation cost, the effects of "Night Assailant" and “Voltanis the Adjudicator” will start a new Chain after the Chain that included your "Magic Jammer" resolves.
+*   If you activate "Magic Jammer", etc. and discard "Night Assailant" for its activation cost, the effects of "Night Assailant" and “Voltanis the Adjudicator” will start a new Chain after the Chain that included your "Magic Jammer" resolves.
 "Night Assailant"'s effect will be Chain Link 1 and “Voltanis the Adjudicator's” will be Chain Link 2.

 ## VWXYZ-DRAGON CATAPULT CANNON